Course Outline

 Audience

-This course is designed for Database Administrators, DevOps Engineers, and Developers who are responsible for tuning and maintaining PostgreSQL in production environments.
-It provides essential skills and knowledge to enhance performance and reliability, specifically tailored for government use.
+Database Administrators, DevOps Engineers, and Developers responsible for tuning and maintaining PostgreSQL in production environments for government agencies.

 14 Hours